-Community Phase Pathway 2.1 to 2.2 occurs with long-term heavy season-long grazing with or without drought, resulting in an increase in blue grama relative to western wheatgrass.
+Community Phase Pathway 2.1 to 2.2 occurs with below average precipitation with or without heavy grazing, leading to marked increases in blue grama and sedges with corresponding decreases in prairie sandreed, bluestems, and needlegrasses.

-Pathway 2.1b Community 2.1 to 2.4
+Pathway 2.1B Community 2.1 to 2.3

-Community Phase Pathway 2.1 to 2.4 occurs with long-term non-use or very light grazing, and no fire resulting in marked increases in the exotic cool-season grasses and decreases in many native grasses, particularly blue grama.
+Community Phase Pathway 2.1 to 2.3 occurs with long-term non-use or very light grazing, and no fire.
+This leads to marked increases in the exotic cool-season grasses and corresponding decreases in prairie sandreed, bluestems, and needlegrasses.

-Community Phase Pathway 2.2 to 2.1 occurs with the implementation of long-term prescribed grazing and prescribed burning, and the return to average precipitation which results in an increase in western wheatgrass relative to blue grama.
+Community Phase Pathway 2.2 to 2.1 occurs with the return to average precipitation and implementation of long-term prescribed grazing and prescribed burning.
+This leads to marked increases in prairie sandreed, bluestems, and needlegrasses along with corresponding decreases in blue grama and sedges.

-Pathway 2.2b Community 2.2 to 2.3
+Pathway 2.2B Community 2.2 to 2.3

-Community Phase Pathway 2.2 to 2.3 occurs with long-term heavy season-long grazing with or without drought.
-This results in the site becoming characterized by increased areas of bare ground and the abundance of curlycup gumweed, exotic cool-season grasses, and saltgrass.
+Community Phase Pathway 2.2 to 2.3 occurs with long-term non-use or very light grazing, and no fire.
+This leads to marked increases in the exotic cool-season grasses and forbs along with corresponding decreases in blue grama, sedges, and western wheatgrass.

-Community Phase Pathway 2.3 to 2.1 occurs with the implementation of long-term prescribed grazing and prescribed burning leading to marked decreases in exotic cool-season grasses and corresponding increases in native grasses (e.g., western wheatgrass, blue grama).
+Community Phase Pathway 2.3 to 2.1 occurs with the long-term implementation of prescribed grazing and prescribed burning.
+This leads to marked decreases in the exotic cool-season grasses along with corresponding increases in the native grass, particularly the warm-season species (i.e., prairie sandreed and bluestems).